How to Transcribe: DIY Jazz Guitar TranscriptionsMay 03, 2021

 This is interesting to reflect upon because we know that the situation is completely different nowadays: portrait 10 musicians today that are really into jazz and deeply involved in transcription.
 Imagine if each of those 10 guys transcribed one complete jazz solo everyday for a year.
 Chances are, if we let these musicians choose for themselves, they wouldn't wind up having learned the same solos!

-This can be explained by obvious factor: instrument, personal interest, age, localisation, level of profiency, teachers and mentors, etc. But I think that this has more to do with our era.
+This can be explained by obvious factors: instrument, personal interest, age, localization, level of proficiency, teachers, and mentors, etc. But I think that this has more to do with our era.
 There's such a variety of jazz and improvised music today that people *have* to choose what they prefer.
 You can pick a historically significant solo, or learn the latest David Binney blow ... you can pick Coltrane in 1963, or check out some lines on the show that was recorded last night.
 There's no ONE single recording that you HAVE to know when you're on the scene; not anymore.

 That being said, here's my point, trying to relate everything to the jazz guitar transcriptions article above: even though it would be reassuring to have the selections already made for "what solos you need to learn to play jazz", we don't live in that kind of era anymore.
 YOU pick what you want to transcribe, YOU decide!